Reading time: 7 minutes

 Q4 (April–June) | 30 June | 28 July |

-When working out your concessional contributions for the financial year, it’s important to remember contributions don’t count when the payment is sent.
-They only count once the contribution payment is received by your fund.
+When working out your concessional contributions for the financial year, it’s important to remember contributions don’t count when the payment is sent to your super fund.
+They only count once the payment is received by your fund.

 Am I eligible for concessional contributions?

-For you or your employer to make concessional contributions into your super account, you must meet the following eligibility criteria:
+For you or your employer to be eligible to make concessional contributions into your super account, you must meet the eligibility criteria applying to that type of concessional contribution:

 1. SG contributions by your employer

-- Employment: Generally, you are entitled to SG contributions from your employer when you are aged over 18 and paid $450 or more (before tax) in a month.
-This applies whether you are full time, part time, casual or a temporary resident.
-If you are aged under 18, you must work a minimum of 30 hours a week to be entitled to SG contributions.
+- Employment: Generally, you are entitled to SG contributions from your employer when you are aged 18 and over.
+This applies whether you are full-time, part-time, casual or a temporary resident.
+If you are aged under 18 or are engaged in work of a private or domestic nature (like a nanny), you must work a minimum of 30 hours a week to be entitled to SG contributions.

 - Age: If you are entitled to SG contributions from your employer, they can be accepted by your super fund whatever your age.